 Guinea fowl (Numida meleagris) production represents a vital and expanding sector of the Nigerian poultry industry, prized for its distinctly flavored, lean meat, which is high in protein and low in fat.
 These birds are also recognized for their hardiness and adaptability to the extensive, often challenging, management systems prevalent in the region (Fayeye et al., 2021; Yakubu et al., 2020).
 While indigenous varieties of guinea fowl are central to rural and small-scale farming, there is a growing interest in exotic breeds, such as the Pearl and Lavender, for their potential to enhance growth rates and egg production (Kouassi et al., 2019; Adeyemo et al., 2022).
 However, despite the increasing integration of these exotic genetic stocks, there remains a significant knowledge gap concerning the comparative physiological and biochemical characteristics of indigenous and exotic guinea fowl when raised under the specific agro-climatic conditions of Nigeria.
 Blood lipid profiles, which include measurements of total cholesterol (TC), triglycerides (TG), high-density lipoprotein (HDL), and low-density lipoprotein (LDL), are well-established and reliable biomarkers for assessing metabolic health, cardiovascular disease risk, and overall meat quality in poultry (Mossab et al., 2020).
 The concentrations of these lipids are intricately regulated by a combination of genetic predisposition, dietary intake, and environmental factors, and as such, they provide valuable insights into the metabolic efficiency of different breeds (Oke et al., 2023).
 Concurrently, the fatty acid composition of guinea fowl meat is a critical determinant of its nutritional value, shelf-life, and sensory properties (Laudadio et al., 2012).
 The balance between saturated fatty acids (SFAs), such as palmitic acid (C16:0) and stearic acid (C18:0), and unsaturated fatty acids, including monounsaturated (MUFAs) and polyunsaturated fatty acids (PUFAs), not only influences the physical characteristics of the meat, like firmness, but also its health implications and flavor profile (Wood et al., 2008; Śmiecińska et al., 2024).
 While some research conducted in temperate climates has suggested that exotic guinea fowl may possess more favorable lipid profiles, with higher HDL and lower LDL levels compared to their indigenous counterparts (Konlan et al., 2019; Śmiecińska et al., 2024), there is a paucity of such comparative data from tropical environments, particularly under the cool tropical climate of Jos and within intensive management systems (Koné et al., 2022).
 Furthermore, the fatty acid profiles of Nigerian guinea fowl have been largely unexplored.
-Therefore, this study was designed to conduct a comparative analysis of the blood lipid profiles and breast muscle fatty acid composition of indigenous and exotic guinea fowl reared under standardized, controlled conditions in Nigeria.
-We tested the hypothesis that exotic guinea fowl exhibit lower atherogenic lipids and higher monounsaturated fatty acids than indigenous counterparts under identical management.
+Therefore, we aimed to conduct a comparative analysis of the blood lipid profiles and breast muscle fatty acid composition of indigenous and exotic guinea fowl reared under standardized, controlled conditions in Nigeria.
 The framework is intended to provide crucial baseline data to inform the development of effective breeding strategies and nutritional programs aimed at enhancing the productivity and meat quality of guinea fowl in Nigeria and other tropical regions.

 2.0 MATERIALS AND METHODS